 4-4-5-1: ESTABLISHMENT OF DEVELOPMENT PERMIT: A development permit shall be obtained before construction or development begins within any area laterally (horizontally) within any area of special flood hazard established in Section 4-4-4-2.
 The development permit shall be required for all structures, including manufactured dwellings and for all other development, including fill and other development activities, as defined in Section 4-4-3.
-Application for a development permit shall be made on forms furnished by the Floodplain Administrator and may include, but not be limited to: plans in duplicate drawn to scale showing the nature, location, dimensions and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities; and the location of the foregoing.
+An aApplication for a development permit is reviewed under the Type 1 procedure in FCC 10-1 and shall be made on forms furnished by the Floodplain Administrator and may include, but not be limited to: plans in duplicate drawn to scale showing the nature, location, dimensions and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities; and the location of the foregoing.
 Specifically, the following information is required:

-A. Elevation

-1. In riverine flood zones, the proposed elevation, in relation to mean sea level, of the lowest floor (including basement) and all attendant utilities of all new and substantially improved structures.

-2. In coastal flood zones (V zones and coastal A zones), the proposed elevation in relation to mean sea level of the bottom of the lowest structural member of the lowest floor (excluding pilings and columns) of all structures, and whether such structures contain a basement.

-B. Elevation in relation to mean sea level to which any non-residential structure has been floodproofed.

-C. Certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet the floodproofing criteria in Section 4-4-6-2-B.

-D. Description of the extent to which any watercourse will be altered or relocated as a result of proposed development.

-E. Base Flood Elevation data for subdivision proposals or other development when required per sections 4-4-5-3-1 and 4-4-6-1-E of this chapter.

-F. Substantial improvement calculation for any improvement, addition, reconstruction, renovation, or rehabilitation of an existing structure.

-H. The amount and location of any fill or excavation activities proposed.
+- A. Elevation - 1.
+In riverine flood zones, the proposed elevation, in relation to mean sea level, of the lowest floor (including basement) and all attendant utilities of all new and substantially improved structures. - 2.
+In coastal flood zones (V zones and coastal A zones), the proposed elevation in relation to mean sea level of the bottom of the lowest structural member of the lowest floor (excluding pilings and columns) of all structures, and whether such structures contain a basement. - B. Elevation in relation to mean sea level to which any non-residential structure has been floodproofed. - C. Certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet the floodproofing criteria in Section 4-4-6-2-B. - D. Description of the extent to which any watercourse will be altered or relocated as a result of proposed development. - E. Base Flood Elevation data for subdivision proposals or other development when required per sections 4-4-5-3-1 and 4-4-6-1-E of this chapter. - F. Substantial improvement calculation for any improvement, addition, reconstruction, renovation, or rehabilitation of an existing structure. - G. The amount and location of any fill or excavation activities proposed. - A narrative statement that explains how the application satisfies each and all of the relevant criteria for Section 4-4-7 of this chapter and those in FCC 10-7 and FCC 10-19 as applicable. - I. Additional information may be required under the specific application requirements for each approval.

-4-4-5-2: DESIGNATION OF THE FLOODPLAIN ADMINISTRATOR: The Planning Director or their designee is hereby appointed to administer, implement and enforce this chapter by granting or denying development permits in accordance with its provisions.
+4-4-5-2: DESIGNATION OF THE FLOODPLAIN ADMINISTRATOR: The PlanningCommunity

+Development Director or their designee is hereby appointed to administer, implement and enforce this chapter by granting or denying development permits in accordance with its provisions.
 The Floodplain Administrator may delegate authority to implement these provisions.